foodfight/showz/scripts/episode-53-chef-internals.md

   * ohai
   * Mixlib-shell out interface :: A portable , cross platform command execution module.
 How to use it with any arbitrary code, how chef interfaces with it (shellout, shellout! etc)
   * Mixlib-Cli :: The awesome command line argument processor.
 How to use it with any arbitrary program , How pita it is to from re-usability stand point (check the knife plugins where people have hacked for this :-) )
+* What are the "god" objects in chef? i.e. the main objects.
 * Anatomy of a chef run (revisited with chef internal) :
 * setup phase (logging setup, configuration setups, client registration, getting a node's runlist)
 * cookbook syncing,